ministryofjustice/hmpps-electronic-monitoring-create-an-order/README.md

 3. Access the service via [http://localhost:3000](http://localhost:3000), using your dev environment DPS personal credentials to sign in at the sign in page.

+## Running both the UI and the API locally
+Instructions for this can be found in the readme of the [Create an EM Order API repo](https://github.com/ministryofjustice/hmpps-electronic-monitoring-create-an-order-api).

 ## Code quality checks